rngKomorebi/daplis-rtp/README.md

 The main purpose of this application is real-time plotting of LinoSPAD2 sensor population for easier handling of the setup.
-Given the detector data acquisition is running and once a path to where data files should be saved to, scripts constantly wait for the latest saved file, unpack the data, and plot it as a number of timestamps vs. pixel number.
+Given the detector data acquisition is running and once a path to where data files should be saved to, the program constantly checks for the latest saved file, then unpacks the data, and plots it as a number of photons detected in each pixel.

+Additionally, a separate tab for checking the data quality by looking at the distribution of timestamps across the whole acquisition cycle is provided: if the distribution is uniform, the data is ok.
+The third tab can be used for plotting the number of photons from two pixels vs the data file as two curves with primary application in Mach-Zehnder interferometer setup.

 This repo was separated from the [main](https://github.com/rngKomorebi/LinoSPAD2) library of scripts for LinoSPAD2 data analysis.
 The reason is that